ba01ei/vfl2code/README.md

 ## 1. One-time setup

 ```
-sudo setup.rb
+sudo ./setup.rb
 ```

 This will copy the necessary files to the necessary folders to integrate nicely with Xcode.

 ## 2. Restart Xcode and confirm installation

-Fist, restart Xcode, then navigate to `Xcode > Services` in the upper left application menu.
-You should be able to see the vfl-file service listed under the General section.
+Restart Xcode, then navigate to `Xcode > Services` in the upper left application menu.
+You should be able to see the vfl2code service listed under the General section.

 ## 3. Create a VFL code block